allysonlister/swo/CONTRIBUTING.md

 **Process**:

+Please see the [editors documentation](src/ontology/README-editors.md) to find out more information on editing src/ontology/swo-edit.owl, and then follow the instructions below.

 1. Clone the repository (In case you are not an offical team member, create a fork first)
 1. Create new branch in git, for example `git checkout -b issue123`
 1. Open src/ontology/swo-edit.owl in your favourite editor, i.e. [Protege](https://protege.stanford.edu/). **Careful:** double check you are editing the correct file.
 There are many ontology files in this repository, but only one _editors file_!